Canucks top Blues in OT for 2-0 series lead

 However, Pettersson responded with another Vancouver man-advantage marker at 5:36 of the third period to restore a two-goal edge.
 Pettersson was at the doorstep and batted a loose puck into the net.
 St. Louis roared back.

-First, Sammy Blais, who missed the series opener due to injury, made it a one-goal game by converting a backhand with nine minutes remaining in regulation to net his team's first third-period goal since the season resumed.
+First, Sammy Blais, who missed the series opener due to injury, made it a one-goal game by converting a backhand with 10:58 remaining in regulation to net his team's first third-period goal since the season resumed.
 Then, Perron leveled the score in the final seconds.
-Jacob Markstrom made 34 saves for the win, while Blues goalie Jordan Binnington stopped 21 shots.
+Jacob Markstrom made 34 saves for the win, while Blues goaltender Jordan Binnington stopped 21 shots.

 The win may have come at a cost for the Canucks.
 Defenseman Tyler Myers left the game early in the third period after receiving a hard hit from Brayden Schenn. --Field Level Media